 Trail Rules & Regulations

-1) Posted areas of the Greenway may be closed during specific times (excludes public sidewalk).
-The trail is closed from 11:00 pm to 5:00 am.
-Do not use the trail during those hours.
+1) Posted areas of the Downtown Greenway may be closed during specific times (excludes public sidewalk).
+The trail is closed from 11:00 pm–5:00 am.
+Do not use the trail during these hours.

 2) No person shall cause an obstruction of the Greenway that prevents free passage by users.